Phosphor

 Design notes

 • No ad-hoc backwards compatibility.
 The library enforces one migration per schema bump and nothing else.
 No per-key fallback reads outside migration functions.
-Within a schema version, renaming a key means users get the default for the new key; no silent rescue.
+Within a schema version, renaming a key means users get the default for the new key, with no silent rescue.
 This keeps the config-reading code trivial.

 • Backends are completely mockable.
-Tests construct a Store over an in-memory IBackend without touching disk.
+Store borrows an IBackend*, so tests construct a Store over their own in-memory IBackend without touching disk.

 Dependencies